scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    |                | countries, different, europe                            |
    +----------------+---------------------------------------------------------+

-In order to determine whether there are differences in the topics or themes that OkCupid users choose to write about in their self-summaries, we plot the distribution over topics by demographic split.
-This allows us to identify how often certain themes are being written about and whether those themes are distinct to particular demographic groups.
+In order to determine whether there were differences in the topics that OkCupid users chose to write about in their self-summaries, we plotted the distribution over topics by demographic split.
+This allowed us to identify if specific topics were distinct to particular demographic groups.

-The following figure shows the distribution over topics by sex.
-We see that the highest proportion of users, of either sex, are in the "about me" group.
+The following figure shows the distribution over topics by sex for the self-summary essy.
+The highest proportion of users, of either sex, were in the "about me" group.
-This is not surprising given that we're analyzing the self-summary essays.
+This is not surprising given that the essay prompt.
 For most topics, the proportion of females and males was fairly even.
-One notable exception was with the "enthusiastic" group, which females belong to at almost twice the rate of males.
-Users in this group used modifiers such as, "love," "really," and "absolutely" regardless of the activities they are describing.
+One notable exception was with the "enthusiastic" topic, which females belonged to at almost twice the rate of males.
+Users in this group used modifiers such as, "love," "really," and "absolutely" regardless of the activities they were describing.

 .. figure:: self-summary-sex.png

    Self-Summaries

-We can further examine online self-presentation by considering the other available essays in the OkCupid data set.
-It has been noted that, "people do actually define themselves through music and relate to other people through it" [Col15]_.
-It is possible that this extends to other media, such as books or movies, too.
-We consider the "favorite books, movies, shows, music, food" essay next.
+We further examined online self-presentation by considering the other available essays in the OkCupid data set.
+Previous psychology research suggests that people's preferred music styles is tied to their personalities [Col15]_, and it is possible that this extends to other media, such as books or movies.
+We next analyzed the "favorite books, movies, shows, music, food" essay.

-As with the self-summaries, we drop users who write less than 5 tokens for this essay.
-There are 11,836 such cases.
-Note that because the favorites text is less expository and more list-like, we do not consider a lexical-based analysis.
+As with the self-summaries, we removed users who wrote less than 5 tokens for this essay (11,836 such cases).
+Note that because the favorites text is less expository and more list-like, we did not perform a lexical-based analysis.
-Instead, we use NMF to identify themes (or genres).
-Like with the self-summaries, we choose 25 topics.
+Instead, we used NMF to identify topics (or genres).
+Like with the self-summaries, we chose 25 topics.
 The following table lists the topics and a selection of their highest weighted tokens.

    +----------------+---------------------------------------------------------+